git-bonda108/Autonomous-Inbox-Agentic-AI/DEPLOYMENT.md

 ## 🔍 **After Deployment:**

 - Your dashboard will be available at: `https://your-project-name.vercel.app`
-- It will automatically connect to LangSmith
+- It will automatically connect to LangSmith using the correct project name
-- You'll see real email statistics instead of 0s
+- You'll see real email statistics from your `autonomous-email-inbox` project

 ## 🚨 **Important Framework Selection:**